darribas/gdsbook.github.io/_posts/2019-08-29-project-launch.md

 This approach also means that you can not only enjoy the book by *reading* it, but **you can help improve it, and contribute with ideas and suggestionss**.
-If you see anything that needs fixing or have any feedback, feel free to open an issue on Github at:
+If you see anything that needs fixing or have any feedback, let us know by opening an issue on Github at:

 > [https://github.com/gdsbook/book/issues/new](https://github.com/gdsbook/book/issues/new)